gilcrest/diygoapi/README.md

 #### Error Implementation

-All errors should be raised using custom errors from the [domain/errs](https://github.com/gilcrest/go-api-basic/tree/main/domain/errs) package.
+All errors should be raised using custom errors from the [domain/errs](https://github.com/gilcrest/diy-go-api/tree/main/domain/errs) package.
 The three custom errors correspond directly to the requirements above.

 ##### Typical Errors

-Typical errors raised throughout `go-api-basic` are the custom `errs.Error`, which look like:
+Typical errors raised throughout `diy-go-api` are the custom `errs.Error`, which look like:

  ```go
 type Error struct {